Skip to content

 Dispose of plastic waste properly

 Simply contact your local waste disposal company for more information about the proper waste separation.
-Plastic waste generally belongs in the yellow garbage can.
+Plastic waste usually belongs in the yellow garbage can.
 The use of regional deposit systems also helps to combat plastic waste in the environment and in the world's oceans.

 Actively campaigning against society's plastic craze